BIS180L-resources/BIS180L-VM_Image_Setup/README.md

 2. Fill out the form appropriately
    ![alt text](https://github.com/johnny3420/AWS_Setup/blob/master/Pictures/AWS_Educate.png)
   * For institution type Davis and our school option will pop up, click on it
-  * __USE YOUR @UCDAVIS.EDU email__
+  * __USE YOUR @UCDAVIS.EDU EMAIL__
   * Your AWS Account ID can be found at https://console.aws.amazon.com/billing/home?#/account
   * __DO NOT__ click the option for AWS Educate Starter Account
 3. Complete the verification process
-4. Your application should be approved within 1 minute if you followed the steps correctly.
+4. Your application should be approved within 1 minute and you will receive an approval email if you followed the steps correctly.

 ## Apply $100.00 credit to your account